-Do I Need a Contractor Bond if I Have a Commercial Umbrella Policy?
+What If I Have a Commercial Umbrella Policy?

 If you need to or wish to have a Contractor Bond, you should acquire it separately.
-A Commercial Umbrella policy will not protect you in the same was a Contractor Bond will.
+A Commercial Umbrella policy will not protect you in the same way a Contractor Bond will.
 That is because a Commercial Umbrella policy is usually an additional coverage that sits on top (extends coverage) of its underlying policies.
 To understand how a Commercial Umbrella Policy works, read this informative article.

 Contractor Bonds are relatively affordable, assuming good credit as it is the major factor in determining how much you’ll pay for the bond.
 With good credit, you can expect to pay around $100 for a $15,000 Contractor Bond that will be good for a year.
-The credit check performed by the insurance company will not be based on score (300-850) but rather a history of financial responsibility such as late payments.
+The credit check performed by the insurance company will not be based on a score (300-850) but rather a history of financial responsibility such as late payments.
 Therefore, a “soft-pull” or check will be performed, which does not affect your score.
 Remember, the purpose of the bond is to assure your customer that their project and investment is not at risk in your hands as the contractor.
 It guarantees that you can meet your financial and other specified obligations to the project.
 To the insurance company, your credit is a good indicator of your responsibility and the risk/chance that you won’t be able to fulfill your obligations.

 Of course, other factors play a role in determining how much you can expect to pay for a Contractor Bond, such as the amount of coverage desired.
 A licensed Commercial/Business Insurance specialist can easily assist you with that.

 Speak With a Business Insurance Specialist